 Cloudiway’s Free/Busy calendar coexistence solution is ideal for company mergers, or for companies that require a long-term solution to interoperability.
 It’s simple to set up and maintain.
 Cloudiway provides a cloud-based application that manages coexistence without requiring any software installation or overhead.

 Calendar coexistence manages cross-platform communication with no impact on the end-user.
-It provides a seamless connection between different remote systems, such as Google Workspace, Office 365, and Exchange.
+It provides a seamless connection between different remote systems, such as Google Workspace, Microsoft 365, and Exchange.

 For example, a Google user can check the Free/Busy time of an Office 365 user using Google’s standard calendar interface.
 Similarly, an Office 365 user on one domain can check the free/busy time of an Office 365 or Google user on an entirely different domain.